What are the leading causes of slip and fall accidents in Oregon?

 While some responsibility does fall on cyclists – for instance, obeying traffic signals and using appropriate safety gear – understanding these common causes highlights areas where both parties could take preventative measures.
 Ultimately, reducing bicycle accidents in Oregon will require effort from all involved: cyclists, motorists, and the agencies responsible for maintaining roadways and infrastructure.

-What are the common causes of car accidents in Oregon?
+What are the leading causes of car accidents in Oregon?

 Car accidents in Oregon, as with many other places in the United States, are an unfortunate reality of our increasingly fast-paced and congested roads.
 While the specific circumstances of each accident may vary, several common causes contribute to a significant portion of these incidents.